Flamenco/stackeditpro/Actions.md

-The page outlines the standard actions provided by StackEditPro.
+This page outlines the standard actions provided by StackEditPro.
+All actions are available on the `Actions Sidebar`.

 # General
 ## Set Language